Studying

 Master's thesis

-• ability for scientific thinking
+• ability for scientific thinking,

-• command of scientific methods
+• command of scientific methods,

-• aptitude for scientific communication
+• aptitude for scientific communication.

 International scope and co-operation with other parties

-As a Master’s degree student, you can select your minor subject both from your own faculty and from the other faculties at the university.
-Thanks to the contract for flexible study access (JOO), you can also study at another university in Finland, so it will be easy to tailor your degree to your own interests and career goals.
-Some of the courses are organised in cooperation with Aalto University.
+As a Master’s degree student, you can select studies both from your own faculty and from the other faculties at the university.
+Thanks to the contracts for cross-institutional studies, you can also take certain courses at other universities in Finland, so it will be easy to tailor your degree to your own interests and career goals.

 Doctoral education